This article describes the select functionality in Tribby3d; how it works and how to best use it.

 - To remove all elements from the current selection, click somewhere in the viewport where there are no elements.

 Note that the Select Tool is the default tool in Tribby3d.
-Select will become active subsequent to running other tool.
+The Select Tool will become active subsequent to running other tools.